VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

   from the Conference Management bounded context includes the current seat quota, you may not be interested in previous values.

-> Another approach to consider is to use an event-store that is shared
+> Another approach to consider is to use an event-store that multiple
-> by multiple bounded contexts.
-In this way the originating bounded
+> bounded contexts share.
+In this way, the originating bounded
 > context (for example the CRUD-style Conference Management bounded
 > context) could be responsible for persisting the integration events.
 > Greg Young - Conversation with the PnP team.